 6. Safety razors for a better shaving experience

-Additionally, safety razors come with the benefit of an improved shaving experience.
+Additionally, safety razors come with the benefit of a better shaving experience.
 Only one blade at a time touches your skin, resulting in less skin irritation, shave bumps and ingrown hairs.

 What are the disadvantages of safety razors?
 They do not usually come in fancy colours.
 You will have to get used to looking at cold metal rather than dream pink or peachy orange.
-More importantly, it may take to some time to get used to using safety razors but I totally think it is worth it.
+I think I can live with that!

 7. Protect your food with beeswax wraps

 Are you currently wrapping your food in paper wraps or plastic boxes?
-Beeswax wraps are a reusable and sustainable alternative to paper and plastic.
-These wraps are made out of beeswax and cotton so you can just wash them after use.
-And if you have to throw your beeswax wrap away one day, it is fully compostable.
+Beeswax wraps are a one of my favourite ways to reduce household waste.
+Reduce waste and save money with wraps made out of beeswax and cotton that can be washed after use.

 To use a beeswax wrap, you have to warm it up a little with your hands and wrap it around your food.
 Then wrap it around your food.
 The beeswax wrap will stick together, safely protecting your food.

-8. Reduce waste at home with refillable water bottles
+8. Reduce waste and save money with refillable water bottles

 The benefit of refillable water bottles is plainly obvious.
 It is so easy to pick up a small plastic bottle with water when you are out and feel thirsty.
 However, over time the costs and waste add up quickly.
 With a refillable water bottle, you have no extra costs and little waste after years of use.

 There are so many different options for refillable bottles.
 I recommend steel-based bottles to reduce plastic usage, but there are also many BPA-free plastic bottles.
-Plastic has the advantage that it is lighter but the disadvantage is that it is … well, plastic.
 If you prefer your water ice cold, or like drinking hot tea, you could look into buying a thermos bottle.

 9. Reusable gift bags

 When Christmas comes around, people find great joy in exchanging presents.
-However, all that is left the day after, is a mountain of used gift wraps, ready to fill up the bins.
+However, all that is left the day after is a mountain of used gift wraps, ready to fill up the bins.
 Do you want to break this vicious cycle?
 Reusable gift bags are one solution.
-You buy them once and can reuse the bags every year (if your loved ones return them).

 Sadly, when I tried to introduce reusable gift bags into my family, they were not well-liked.
 I was accused of not wanting to put any effort into wrapping my presents.
 While my family was not all that wrong with this, it also highlights another benefit of using reusable gift bags.
 Even if you are unskilled or lazy when it comes to gift wrapping, with gift bags, your presents will always look nice.

-The drawbacks of rechargeable batteries are that they sadly do not last forever.
+The drawbacks of rechargeable batteries are that they do not last forever.
 When it is eventually time dispose of them (mine lasted for more than five years), they become as environment-unfriendly as regular batteries.
-I therefore recommend taking good care of your rechargeable batteries.
+Therefore, I recommend taking good care of your rechargeable batteries.

-To easily reduce waste at home you can use
+To easily reduce waste and save money at home you can use

 - Laundry eggs